Live in Nevada Updated May 2026

 • Golden Nugget downtown + Laughlin

-• DraftKings technology
+• DraftKings tech heritage

 • Downtown Vegas